 Q: What are the Risks Associated with Having a Diastasis Rectus Abdominis?

 A: Increased risk of injury to your back from decreased core support.

-Muscles function best at optimal length.
+Muscles function best at an optimal length.
 If the rectus abdominis muscles are asked to work in an over-stretched position as in a DRA, they will not contract as efficiently.
 The result is less core support of your spine and pelvis.
-Decreased core strength or core muscle imbalance is associated with risk of injury, especially to your back.
+Decreased core strength or core muscle imbalance is associated with a risk of injury, especially to your back.